 In July 1999, the Metropolis developed its administrative and fiscal reform covering the period from the fiscal year 2000 to the fiscal year 2003 reflecting the effect of the prolonged economic stagnation and the unavoidable transformation of its fiscal structure.
 Further, in October 2003, the Metropolis developed its second administrative and fiscal reform covering the period from the fiscal year 2004 to the fiscal year 2006.
 As a result of these reforms, the level of spending in administrative activities was held down since the fiscal year 2000.
-In addition, there have been efforts to improve efficiency and effectiveness and to strictly verify each policy since achieving the administrative and fiscal reform.
-Through planned utilisation of funds and the issuance of debts, spending in administrative activities has maintained a relatively stable level despite fluctuations in tax revenues, and the Metropolis has provided stable administrative services throughout the periods.
+In addition, there have been efforts to improve efficiency and effectiveness and to strictly verify each policy since achieving the administrative activities has maintained a relatively stable level despite fluctuations in tax revenues, and the Metropolis has provided stable administrative services throughout the periods.